 “We expect him to remain in the hospital for several weeks,” he said.

 The truck driver

-The truck driver charged in the crash turned himself in to police, and was released on $50,000 bail Saturday night.
+The truck driver charged in the crash has turned himself in, police said Sunday.

 Roper was a driver for Walmart.